gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 # Works fine!
 ```

 Nope...so what can we do about it?
-In my real-life program I have almost no strings to deal with, buth here's my recommendation:
+In my real-life program I have almost no strings to deal with, but some programs will.

+*My recommendation:*

 - In Go, do not use `unsafe.String`, just use `unsafe.Slice` and accept that it's mutable data everywhere in the program
 - If you really want to use `unsafe.String`, make sure that the string data returned by the C code is immutable **at the OS level**, so either: